dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 31: Januray 29, 2017

+**Today's Progress**: @wakatime 2:32 - #javascript30 Native speech recognition, then React w/ @wesbos.
+Chapters 12 and 13, React Router and understanding State.

+**Thoughts**: Lesson 20, native speech recognition was very interesting.
+I didn't know it was possible.
+Very cool.
+Spent like 45 minutes on that.
+Spent nearly 2 hours w/ the React course.
+Reviewed the React Router lesson, then spent much time on the State lesson.
+Very informative.
+I'll have to go through it again just to nail it down.

 ###Day 30: Januray 28, 2017

 **Today's Progress**: Some udemy time with Todd McLeod and Anthony Alecia ... golang and javascript